AsaTyr2018/script-snippets/Scripts for Stable Diffusion/Dataset-Helper/ReadMe.txt

 ### Tag Removal

-- **Folder Path**: Specify the path to the folder containing your dataset files.
+The "Tag Removal" function allows you to remove specific tags from text files within a selected folder.

+Here's how to use it:
+Click on the "Tag Removal" tab in the GUI.
+Enter the folder path containing the text files you want to process.
-- **Tags to Remove**: Enter the tags you want to remove, separated by commas.
+Enter the tags you want to remove, separated by commas (e.g., tag1,tag2).
+Click the "Browse" button to select the folder interactively or manually enter the folder path.
-- Click "Check Tags" to view and copy existing tags and their counts.
+Click the "Check Tags" button to view the existing tags and their counts in the selected folder.
+This step is optional.
-- Remove specified tags from the dataset files.
+Click the "Remove Tags" button to perform the tag removal.
+The tool will update you with the total number of tags removed.

 ### Folder Creation

-- **Base Directory**: Define the base directory for your project.
+The "Folder Creation" function allows you to create a predefined folder structure within a specified base directory.
+It generates the following folders:
+Dataset: Contains images and tagging files.
+Output: Contains LoRA files and sample images (if configured).

+Here's how to use it:
+Click on the "Folder Creation" tab in the GUI.
+Enter the base directory where you want to create the folders.
-- **Project Name**: Enter the name of your project.
+Enter the project name.
-- Create folders such as "dataset," "output," and "output/sample" for organizing your project files.
+Click the "Create Folders" button to generate the folder structure within the specified base directory.

 ### Image Conversion

-- **Folder Path**: Specify the path to the folder containing images.
-- Convert images with formats like WebP, JPEG, BMP, and TIFF to PNG format.
+The "Image Conversion" function converts various image formats to PNG format.
-- Use FFmpeg to convert AVIF images to PNG format.

-## How to Use

-1. Download and install the Dataset Helper from the [GitHub repository](https://github.com/AsaTyr2018/script-snippets).
-2. Launch the application.
-3. Choose a tab based on the desired functionality (Tag Removal, Folder Creation, or Image Conversion).
-4. Follow the on-screen instructions to perform the tasks.
+Here's how to use it:
+Click on the "Image Conversion" tab in the GUI.
+Enter the folder path containing the images you want to convert.
+Click the "Convert Images to PNG" button to start the conversion process.
+The tool will convert compatible image formats within the specified folder.

 ## System Requirements

 - Python 3.x
 - Additional libraries as specified in the repository

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments